elcodedocle/gplusraffle/README.md

 Now, for the setup:

- - Edit config.php.dist, fill the required fields with your app's credentials and save it as config.php
+ - Edit config.php.dist, filling the required fields with your app's credentials, and save it as config.php

- - Go to /admin/install to set the google account token the app will use to manage fusion tables.
-This token will be saved on adminToken.php and will allow the app access to the associated account's fusion tables.
+ - Point your browser to /admin/install to set the google account token the app will use to manage fusion tables.
+This token will be saved on adminConfig.php and will allow the app access to the associated account's fusion tables.

+ - Now you can /admin/logout and go to /webapp to log in as a regular user and check the app out.

 ### How to use

 The web app, `/webapp`, will provide an HTML5 client interface to handle requests and present JSON responses required to manage and participate on raffles.

-Actions:
+HTTP request/JSON response actions:

 `/admin/login` - logs the user with admin scopes (FusionTables handling), redirects to `$_REQUEST['success_URI']`